How we use information about service users

 To see how effective our work is

 We want everyone affected by dementia to know that we are here to give support, help and advice.
-To achieve this, we will use the information you provide us with to:
+We will use the information you provide us with to:

 - check the quality of our services and make sure they are safe and effective